internetoftim/build-with-ag2/dataroom-research/README.md

 - Created by [internetoftim](https://github.com/internetoftim)
 - Last revision: 06/06/2025

-DataRoom Research is an advanced multi-agent research system that combines the capabilities of DeepResearchAgent with GoogleDriveToolkit, built on the AG2 framework.
+DataRoom Research is an multi-agent research system that combines the capabilities of DeepResearchAgent with GoogleDriveToolkit, built on the AG2 framework.
 It enhances OpenAI's deep research agent concept by adding document handling and Google Drive integration.

 ## Detailed Description